computerundsound/curserver/installer/readme.md

 WARNING: USE THIS TOOL ON YOUR OWN RISK.
 IT CAN BREAK YOUR XAMPP-INSTALLATIONS I'M NOT RESPONSIBLE FOR ANY PROBLEMS WITH THIS TOOL OR ANY DAMAGES THROUGH THIS TOOL

+Usage:

+    We assume that you have installed a php-version which
+    is in your %PATH% - Variable.
+    For me I have one xampp installed on
+    C:\xampp (standard-path).
+And this xampp has nothing to do
+    with the xampps controlled by this curserver-tool

+>dir *directoryFrom/curserver/installer/*
+>php install.php